 Letters of recommendation requirements: Acceptance into programs to further your education can be very competitive and thus you should carefully choose letter writers who know you well and who can honestly state that you achieved one of the top scores in their class and that your demonstrated enthusiasm, diligence and hard work makes the writer confident that you will be an excellent candidate for the school of application.
-Therefore, for me to write a letter of recommendation, you must have received an 'A+' in the class and you must have been an active participant that I have had a chance of interacting with during the quarter.
-Given the size of the BIMM 100 class, lecturers of smaller classes or labs, or research supervisors, will usually know you much better and their letters of recommendation will therefore usually carry much more weight.
+Therefore, for me to write a letter of recommendation, you must have received an 'A' in the class and you must have been an active participant that I have had a chance of interacting with during the quarter.